This blog post was updated on December 1, 2022.

-Every year, Jewish people around the world celebrate this beloved holiday with games of dreidel (spinning tops), lots of sufganiyot (jelly doughnuts), latkes, (potato pancakes), lighting the menorah, singing songs, and exchanging gifts.
-Depending on where you go, you’ll find that families celebrate all different kinds of Hanukkah traditions, foods, songs, and more.
+Every year, Jewish people around the world celebrate this beloved holiday with games of dreidel (spinning tops), lots of sufganiyot (jelly doughnuts), the aforementioned latkes (potato pancakes), lighting the menorah, singing songs, and exchanging gifts.
+Depending on where you go, you’ll find that families celebrate with all different kinds of Hanukkah traditions, foods, songs, and more.

-The story of Hanukkah took place in Jerusalem around 200 BCE when Jewish priests rededicated the city’s Second Temple using just a few drops of oil.
-Today, visitors with cheap international flights to the Holy Land spend the eight holiday nights on candlelit tours of the historic Old City.
+The story of Hanukkah took place in Jerusalem around 200 BCE, when Jewish priests rededicated the city’s Second Temple using just a few drops of oil.
+Today, international visitors to the Holy Land spend the eight nights of the holiday on candlelit tours of the historic Old City.
 Menorahs glow in the windows of Jerusalem’s large Jewish population.

 New York City

-London, EnglandThe biggest Hanukkah celebration in the UK takes place in London’s Trafalgar Square.
-There, a large menorah or chanukiah is lit up each night of the holiday.
+LondonThe biggest Hanukkah celebration in the UK takes place in London’s Trafalgar Square.
+There, a large menorah, or chanukiah, is lit up each night of the holiday.
 But the city’s tallest menorah glows in Golders Green, a niche in northwest London known for its Jewish community.
 Jewish families took refuge in this area after World War I and continue to make Hanukkah an annual spectacle.
-Besides the menorah lighting, one can expect all manner of outdoor festivities.
-In the past, there have been trapeze artists, balloon sculptors, live music, and free doughnuts from neighborhood bakeries.
+Besides the menorah lighting, you can expect all manner of outdoor festivities.
+Past events have included trapeze artists, balloon sculptors, live music, and free doughnuts from neighborhood bakeries.

 The Jewish Community Center of San Francisco offers its own ceremonial lighting and a variety of family-friendly events.
 Local restaurants provide mouth-watering Jewish cuisine with an eclectic Cali twist.
-Past menus around the city have featured Ashkenazi Jewish tzimmes in Spanish tortillas, duck fat fried latkes, and even Kung Pao pastrami.
+Past menus around the city have featured Ashkenazi Jewish tzimmes in Spanish tortillas, duck fat fried latkes, and even Kung Pao pastrami!

-Jewish Americans began settling in Chattanooga, Tennesse, before the Civil War.
-Today, the Jewish community brings flavor to the southern riverside city.
+Jewish Americans began settling in Chattanooga, Tennessee before the Civil War.
+Today, the Jewish community brings a distinct flavor to the southern riverside city.
 The Chabad of Chattanooga puts on an annual “Menorah Car Parade.”
 A procession of vehicles, each crowned with a menorah, cruises through the downtown area for the Chanukah on Ice event.
 At the end of the parade, rabbis light up an ice-sculpted menorah at the Chattanooga Choo Choo ice rink.
 The fun family event encourages the entire city to enjoy the Festival of Lights.

 Which other Hanukkah festivities around the world have you experienced?
 Tell us in the comments!